vrld/hump/docs/camera.rst

    The locking window is defined in camera coordinates, whereas the position to lock to is defined in world coordinates!

-All of the other locking methods can be implemted by window locking.
+All of the other locking methods can be implemented by window locking.
 For position locking, set ``x_min = x_max`` and ``y_min = y_max``.
 Off-center locking can be done by defining the locking window accordingly.